IBMStreams/streams-resource-templates/CustomImageNewUser/README.md

+**NOTE:** Running an application with a specified user UID is only supported on Streams 5.5.x.x code base.

 By default, application resources run as the streamsapp user.
 To run an application resource with a different user, you must create a custom application image and create a custom resource template.
 This example will demonstrate how to create and run the resource with a different user.

 Included in this example are the following files: